asdofindia/asdofindia.github.io/about.md

 ### Mozilla ###

 **Mozillian**
-(March 2014 - present)
+(March 2014 - December 2019)

 Being a [Mozillian](https://learnlearn.in/mozillian/) has changed my life quite a bit.
 I was and is deeply in love with the open web.
 I have interacted with some great people.
 I constantly stayed in touch with the tech community through Mozilla.
+But I had to stop contributing when there were [irreconcilable differences with the community management](../why-no-mozilla/).

 ## Traditional Education ##